 UXPressia’s user journey map also includes 2 handy sections: barriers and motivators, that they describe under each stage.
 We can see that while there are no detailed emotions described at this map (as in the previous ones, for example), it’s still informative due to the motivators and barriers sections.

-That again proves that user journey maps can and should look differently, as long as they are informative and clearly represent your user’s POV.
+That again proves that customer journey map templates can and should look differently, as long as they are informative and clearly represent your user’s POV.

 Example 5: Indian Railways